 Submit data and metadata

-- All JRN researchers are participants in the LTER Network and are therefore required to submit their research data and metadata in accordance with the LTER Data Access Policy.
+All JRN researchers are participants in the LTER Network and are therefore required to submit their research data and metadata in accordance with the LTER Data Access Policy.
 We require all JRN researchers to submit data and metadata yearly to our research data archive.
 We publish this data in LTER-approved repositories at the time research results are peer-reviewed and published, or no later than 2 years after collection.
+There are two possible ways

 External/collaborating Jornada researchers supported by non-LTER or non-USDA funds are asked to provide data and metadata, OR links to relevant datasets in open access repositories, upon conclusion or publication of the research.

-- The JRN Information Management team will gladly assist with data archiving and publishing.
-Researchers can find more metadata templates and additional methods for documenting and submitting datasets on the Jornada-IM website.
+The JRN Information Management team will gladly assist with data archiving and publishing.
+Researchers can find detailed instructions for documenting and submitting datasets and more metadata templates on the Jornada-IM website.

 Updating project information

 - The Jornada also maintains a research project database and requires that representative researchers (usually PIs) submit information to populate and update this database regularly.
 Investigators with new projects should submit a project information template within 6 months of initial data collection.
 Thereafter, project information templates should be updated yearly until the project ends.

 - Download the Jornada Project Info template (MS Word .docx format)